Geometric Aljamía: a Cultural Transliteration

 January 24–March 8, 2019

-Geometric Aljamia includes work by Mohammad Saleh Amin, Jorge Benitez, Reni Gower, Hanane Korchi, Tamim Sahebzada, and Julia Townsend.
+Geometric Aljamía includes work by Jorge Benitez, Reni Gower, Hanane Korchi, Julia Townsend and others.
 The paper cut installations of Amin, Gower, and Korchi use sacred geometry to blend subtle imperfection with structured repetition.
 Townsend is inspired by Koran Illumination Tehzip patterns in the Ottoman style for her wall tracings and paper cut while Sahebzada draws upon the Behzad School of Illumination for his calligraphic wall tracing.
 Benitez uses linear perspective as a metaphor for Western Civilization.
 Their shared artistic and intellectual interests speak to the larger hybrid relationship that the West shares with the Middle East, and especially with the Golden Age of Islamic Civilization.

 This exhibition evolved out of a workshop conducted by Gower and Benitez during the 2013 Tasmeem Conference, which was organized by Virginia Commonwealth University (VCUQ) School of the Arts in Doha, Qatar.
 Funding for Geometric Aljamía: a Cultural Transliteration was made possible in part by Virginia Commonwealth University, VCUarts, and VCUarts Department of Painting and Printmaking.

 Gallery Talk by Jorge Benitez and Reni Gower, Geometric Aljamía: a Cultural Transliteration: Examined through Sacred Geometry, February 21, 5 p.m. in the Rothman Gallery